-Between myths and conquests in the heart of the Mediterranean, let’s discover together the best things to see in and around Trapani.
+Between myths and conquests in the heart of the Mediterranean, let’s discover together the best things to do in Trapani and its surroundings.

 Sicily is a unique place in the world.
 It encloses its priceless natural treasures with the humility of someone who is not at all vain.
 Those who have conquered it over time have bequeathed the vestiges of the past, which for better or worse have forged the character of this island.
 Trapani, a maritime city in the far west of the island, has witnessed the passage of various peoples and has been the scene of numerous battles, dominating the surrounding seas.